 Past President (1) – nominated by Executive

 Member from Industry (Associate I or II) (1) – nominated by Executive

 Recognition and Award – Nomination and Selection Procedure

 The Casey van den Broek and Jim Robison Awards are given for distinguished service in fulfilling the objectives of the Association.

 Nominations for the annual awards must be submitted on or before March 1 of every year for the consideration of awards to be presented at the Annual BOABC Education and AGM Conference in April/May of the same year.

 Membership participation is essential to the selection process.
 A nomination must be in writing, recommended by one member and endorsed by two members.
-Information on the background and achievements of candidates should be forwarded to Recognition and Awards Committee Chairman in care of BOABC, Suite 205 – 3740 Chatham Street, Richmond, BC, V7E 2Z3, before the March 1 deadline.
+Information on the background and achievements of candidates should be emailed to the attention of the BOABC Executive Director before the March 1 deadline.
 All information on the nomination shall be treated in strict confidence.

 BOABC Volunteer Acknowledgement

 The BOABC recognizes the following volunteers, that have over the years, consistently given of their time towards the BOABC, above and beyond the call of duty.
 Thank you all for your hard work, the Association would not be where it is today without your efforts.
 Those volunteers are: